Lullabot/docker_recipes/drupal8_testing/README.md

 ## /mariadb-init

 Copy this folder to the top level of your repository.
 Any database dump in this folder will be loaded when the container is created.
-The default file just creates an empty database so Drupal will work initally.
-You can swap in a database dump from your actual production site, or use `drush sql-sync` once the container has launched.
+For writing tests, I use our [Pantheon Drupal 8 Demo site](https://dashboard.pantheon.io/sites/0b158d4b-5278-414b-8150-6afb75ac1f8e#dev/code)  as a test environment (credentials are in LastPass), and I have a database dump from that site in this folder.

 ## .env
 The .env file goes in the root of your repository.
 You can use it to set up environment variables that you can pass into your containers.
 By changing variables in this file, you only have to change variables in one place and it will be picked up in your docker-compose file. `COMPOSE_PROJECT_NAME` is a special variable used by Docker that will set the prefix for the container names.
 In this example, it is also used in the docker-compose file to set the browser url so each project has its own url.